Citation, DOI, disclosures and article data

 It is considered a developmental error with a remnant of the fourth dorsal aortic arch.
 Recent histological studies have suggested the presence of cystic medial necrosis in the diverticulum wall.

-A small rounded density may be seen laterally towards the left of the trachea.
+On chest radiographs, a small rounded density may be seen laterally towards the left of the trachea.

-It is named after Burckhard F. Kommerell, German radiologist (1901-1990) who first described it in 1936 8.
+It is named after Burckhard F Kommerell, a German radiologist (1901-1990) who first described it in 1936 8.